John-Abbott-College/SN1-Notes/Notes/numpy.md

 #### Evaluating the performance

 In the field of data science, evaluating the performance of a model can be tricky.
-However, this discussion far exceeds the limits of this course.
-In the contexts of science assignments at cegep level, you can calculate the absolute and relative errors obtained by the model for any <u>new data point</u> `x_new`, for which `y_true` is known.
-Then, compare `y_pred` and`y_true`:
+However, in the context of this course, we will focus only on the absolute and relative errors produced by the model for any *new data point* `x_new`, where the true value `y_correct` is known.
+The evaluation involves comparing the predicted value `y_prediction` to the actual value `y_correct`.
 $$
 Absolute Error = | Correct - Prediction|
 $$